-This chapter sets the stage for the two key areas of stock market technical analysis and the fundamental analysis of companies including macro and micro economics
+This chapter sets the stage for the two key areas of stock market technical analysis and the fundamental analysis of companies including macro and microeconomics

-This chapter looks at what REALLY makes the markets move, what causes boom and bust cycles and how to spot them.
+This chapter looks at what REALLY makes the markets move, what causes boom and bust cycles, and how to spot them.

-What are stock market cycles and the cycles of business and economies.
+What are stock market cycles and the cycles of business and economies?
 Important information that you need to appreciate as part of your core analysis.

 Next we move into fundamental analysis and the financial fitness of a company.
 All the major indicators and measures are covered.

-Stock screening means using criteria to short list the kind of stock that you want to purchase.
+Stock screening means using criteria to shortlist the kind of stock that you want to purchase.
 A vital part of any stock market training

 Once you know the business climate, the state of the economy and you have shortlisted the stocks you want to buy.
 The next thing to do is the technical analysis.
 Even if the company looks great on paper, if the stock price is plummeting you do not want to buy it until it has bottomed out.
 This is called catching a falling knife.
-This is what chart patterns and technical analysis helps with.
+This is what chart patterns and technical analysis help with.

-Here we get into the art of drawing on charts to help you visualize the Supply and Demand on the stock, the direction of the trend and estimate how long the trend will last.
+Here we get into the art of drawing on charts to help you visualize the Supply and Demand on the stock, the direction of the trend, and estimate how long the trend will last.
 Vital for you to establish buy and sell signals.

-Which indicators should you use, there are literally hundreds of stock chart indicators.
-Each have a specific use case and application, which should you use?
+Which indicators should you use, there are literally hundreds of stock chart indicators?
+Each has a specific use case and application, which should you use?

-Volume is a vital indicator along with price.
+Volume is a vital indicator along with the price.
 Both of these you need to understand in granular detail, you will learn everything you need to know.

 Moving to advanced technical analysis we cover indicators such as parabolic SAR and point & figure charts.